Travel memories in the Christmas tree

 Favorite memory 3: Krakow, Poland

-No one who has visited Poland could have escaped this folklore pattern.
+No one who has visited Poland can have escaped this folklore pattern.
 It really is everywhere.
-Almost a bit of zucchini, right?
-I only bought one bullet with me from Poland, both because the hand luggage was getting full and because I wasn't really sure that the bullet would fit in the tree.
+Almost a bit of a kurbits, isn't it?
+I only bought one bauble with me from Poland, both because my hand luggage was starting to fill up and because I wasn't really sure the bauble would fit on the tree.
 A little too much pink and light blue and a little too little red and gold.

 Christmas baubles with a travel theme